Financing from non-government organizations

-If you live in one of 5 major Atlantic cities, you could obtain a loan to start, grow or improve a small business and get business training.
+If you live in one of 5 major Atlantic cities, you could obtain a loan and training to start, grow or improve a small business.

 - Sivummut Grants to Small Businesses

-If you live in the Baffin (Qikiqtaaluk) region of Nunavut, you could get up to $25,000 to start or grow a business there.
+If you live in the Baffin (Qikiqtaaluk) region of Nunavut, you could get up to $25,000 to start or grow a business.

 Other organizations offering business support